Technology from one Vancouver-based company has turned the director of product development at another company from a cynic into an optimist.

 Paul Toth, director of product development at Ucora, said he gets pitched quite a few ideas, but when he realized how easy to use Clearigo Mobile Server was with the Ucora IntelaDex Knowledge Management System, he was sold.

-“Their server technology permits the dynamic conversion of your Web application to WAP so you can offer it on Web-enabled technologies,” Toth said.
+“Their server technology permits the dynamic conversion of your Web application to WAP so you can offer it on Web enabled technologies,” Toth said.
 “We didn’t have to do any real new programming, we just had to remove stuff and format it just a bit.
 Within one day we had someone from Clearigo install the software on our server and that evening we converted the application and the next day we were on a BlackBerry device.
 I am a bit of a cynic, but honestly, it only took us that long to do it.
 It was easy to do, very, very easy to do.”

-This extends IntelaDex onto any mobile handheld device including Research in Motion’s BlackBerry, as well as Palm OS-based and Pocket PC platforms.
+This extends IntelaDex onto any mobile handheld device including Research in Motion’s BlackBerry, and Palm OS-based and Pocket PC platforms.